sirine-chahma/DSCI_522_group_401/reports/medical_expense_analysis.md

 \\mu\_{Females}](https://latex.codecogs.com/png.latex?H_1%3A%20%5Cmu_%7BMales%7D%20%5Cneq%20%5Cmu_%7BFemales%7D
 "H_1: \\mu_{Males} \\neq \\mu_{Females}")

-Our Null hypothesis states that mean expenses of males is equal to mean expenses of females and Alternate hypothesis states that there is a significant difference between these two quantities.
-We have used t-test to compare mean of two groups and test results are as following:
+Our Null hypothesis states that the mean expenses of males are equal to mean expenses of females and Alternate hypothesis states that there is a significant difference between these two quantities.
+We have used t-test to compare the mean of two groups and test results are as following:

 <table>